MikaelHailu/safemeds-ai/drug-and-diagnosis-mapping.md

 ### Why This Is Needed

 DHIS2 stores drugs using local option set values like `EA104 - WARFARIN 5MG`.
-These codes are specific to the SARC programme and are not recognised by external APIs like RxNav or OpenFDA.
+These codes are specific to the prototype programme and are not recognised by external APIs like RxNav or OpenFDA.

 The formulary mapping converts these local codes to:
 - **Generic name** (e.g. `WARFARIN`) — used in the Claude AI prompt